seantwie03/JavaNotes/Language/Operators.md

           int x = 3;
           int y = x--;

           After running the code above, x is 2, but y is 3.
-The expression, in this case an assignment happens before the post-decrement operator.
+The expression, in this case an assignment, happens before the post-decrement operator.

 - Below is another example of the difference between pre and post decrement/increment operators